d3rky/pyday2022-bcn/docs/instruction.md

     AttributeError: 'str' object has no attribute 'keys'
     ```

 1. The reason is that the validation function `_key_value_validator` in file `fuzz_drf_example/account/api.py` works with unvalidated data.
-And it doesn't check, that the structure is provided in the correct way.
+And it doesn't check, that the structure is provided correctly.
 Let's fix it!
     ```
     def _key_value_validator(value):
         for permission in value: